Coping with the “New Normal”: Living Under the Specter of COVID-19

 - Work on accepting your current situation.
 If you can’t change it, then how can you make the most of what you have?

 - Limit how much time you spend listening to news programs.
 They tend to sensationalize circumstances to boost their ratings.
-When you listen to them all day long, they can make you feel even more anxious.
+When you listen to them all day long, they can affect how you think and make you feel even more anxious.

 - Focus on one day at a time.
 If you catch yourself worrying about the future, bring your thoughts back to the present.
 “How can I make today a good day?”